 And then my mother – in her soothing wisdom – gave me a copy of Active Hope.

 And I turned a corner.

-This book taught me to acknowledge and accept my response to our sustainability crisis, and then it provided tools and strategies for approaching these issues that have made me more emotionally resilient.
+This book taught me to acknowledge and accept my response to our sustainability crisis.
+It provided tools and strategies for approaching these issues that have made me more emotionally resilient.
 Now when I encounter bad news about the world I feel sad, but I don’t feel stuck.
 For example, just today I read about the Pope criticizing the US for abandoning the Paris climate deal.
-The Trump administration’s decision to withdraw the US from this deal – and refusing to reduce our greenhouse gas emissions – is potentially catastrophic.
+The Trump administration’s decision to withdraw the US from this deal – and refuse to reduce our greenhouse gas emissions – is potentially catastrophic.

 Active Hope doesn’t require optimism.
 It is about the future that we desire, but it doesn’t need our preferred outcome to be likely to happen.

-So to practice “active hope” in the context of climate change, I start by acknowledging the reality of our situation (ugh), then thinking about the future I want – a stable climate, thriving communities built on justice and equity, and all that good stuff.
+So I practice “active hope” in the context of climate change.
+I start by acknowledging the reality of our situation (ugh).
+Then think about the future I want – a stable climate, thriving communities built on justice and equity, and all that good stuff.
 And then I take steps toward that future.
 This week I’ll be riding my bike to work, shopping for groceries at the co-op, and attending a ribbon cutting for a new affordable housing apartment building.